 c.
 Acts Beyond Control of Responsible Entity.
-Nothing contained in this Conservation Easement shall be construed to entitle the Village to bring any action against the Responsible Entity for any injury to or change in the Easement Area resulting from causes beyond the control of the Responsible Entity, such as, fire, flood, storm, and earth movement, or from any prudent action taken by the Responsible Entity under emergency conditions to prevent, abate or mitigate significant injury to the Easement Area resulting from such causes.
+Nothing contained in this Preservation Easement shall be construed to entitle the Village to bring any action against the Responsible Entity for any injury to or change in the Easement Area resulting from causes beyond the control of the Responsible Entity, such as, fire, flood, storm, and earth movement, or from any prudent action taken by the Responsible Entity under emergency conditions to prevent, abate or mitigate significant injury to the Easement Area resulting from such causes.
 In the event of acts beyond the Responsible Entity’s control, the area that is destroyed shall, to the extent practical, be restored pursuant to the Stewardship Plan at the cost of the Responsible Entity or with the written consent of the Village (which consent will not be unreasonably withheld), and the altered area may be managed for its remaining natural ecological value pursuant to a revised stewardship plan that reflects the altered condition of the land.

 8. Annual Assessment and Updating of the Stewardship Plan.
-Commencing one year after execution of this Conservation Easement, and each year thereafter, the Responsible Entity shall hire a qualified ecological consultant that is acceptable to the Village to conduct an annual assessment of the Easement Area to ensure compliance with this Conservation Easement and the Stewardship Plan.
+Commencing one year after execution of this Preservation Easement, and each year thereafter, the Responsible Entity shall hire a qualified ecological consultant that is acceptable to the Village to conduct an annual assessment of the Easement Area to ensure compliance with this Preservation Easement and the Stewardship Plan.
 A written summary of each assessment shall be provided to the Village.
 If needed, the Responsible Entity and the Village shall meet to review findings and develop plans for corrective action.
 Written notice of the completion of any planned corrective action shall be provided by the Responsible Entity to the Village.
 Beginning on January 1, 2031, if the Village reasonably determines that the then existing Stewardship Plan needs to be reevaluated and updated, it will notify the Responsible Party.
 The Responsible Party will thereafter hire a qualified ecological consultant that is acceptable to the Village to reevaluate and update the Stewardship Plan.
 The updated Stewardship Plan shall be subject to the approval of the Village, and upon being approved by the Village, the Responsible Party thereafter will be responsible for funding and implementation of the updated Stewardship Plan and management of the Easement Area in accordance with the updated Stewardship Plan.
 Provided, however, beginning on January 1, 2031, the Responsible Party shall not be required by the Village to reevaluate and update the Stewardship Plan more than once during any five-year period.

 9. Public Access.
-No right of access by the general public to any portion of the Easement Area is conveyed by this Conservation Easement.
+No right of access by the general public to any portion of the Easement Area is conveyed by this Preservation Easement.

 10. Agreement Runs with the Land.
-This Conservation Easement and the provisions hereof shall be covenants running with the land and shall be binding on the present owners of the Subdivision for so long as they own any lot in the Subdivision, and upon their successors and assigns, except that this Conservation Easement shall no longer be binding upon the Subdivider after control and management of the Subdivision has been turned over to the Association as described in Section 5 above.
+This Preservation Easement and the provisions hereof shall be covenants running with the land and shall be binding on the present owners of the Subdivision for so long as they own any lot in the Subdivision, and upon their successors and assigns, except that this Preservation Easement shall no longer be binding upon the Subdivider after control and management of the Subdivision has been turned over to the Association as described in Section 5 above.
 It is hereby acknowledged that the covenants contained herein shall constitute a servitude upon the Easement Area and shall run with the land in perpetuity.
-A party’s rights and obligations under this Conservation Easement terminate upon transfer of the party’s interest in any lot in the Subdivision.
+A party’s rights and obligations under this Preservation Easement terminate upon transfer of the party’s interest in any lot in the Subdivision.